j

 Sadiki Harris

-Sadiki is Black Thrive Lambeth’s Communities & Engagement Officer.
+Sadiki is Black Thrive Lambeth’s Programme & Partnerships Manager (Communities).

 Since graduating, Sadiki has predominantly worked in the third sector.
 Between 2010 and 2014 he was vice chairman of the Lewisham Stop and Search group and in doing so created a website and marketing materials that ensured the likes of Sky News, the BBC and the Home Office would get in contact for information.

 Sadiki Harris joined Black Thrive after meeting Cllr Jacqui Dyer at a Mental Health conference in 2016.
-Initially joining as a volunteer, he now works as Black Thrive’s Community Engagement and Communications Officer.
+Initially joining as a volunteer, he now works as Black Thrive’s Programme & Partnerships Manager (Communities).
 Sadiki is responsible for engaging and involving Lambeth’s Black communities in supporting and participating in Black Thrive’s projects and programmes and becoming active leaders on various issues in Lambeth.

 A son of Lambeth, an unpublished writer, avid videographer and somewhat decent graphic designer, Sadiki considers himself to be a creative, and feels extremely lucky to be involved in changing the “look” and “feel” of mental health within Black communities in Lambeth.